NaroZeol/PowerHexInspector/README.md

 ## Installation
 Download the latest release, extract it, and place the `PowerHexInspector` folder into the `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins` directory.
 Then, restart PowerToys.

-## Disclaimer
-This plugin is still in development and may have various unknown bugs and crashes.